Santa Cruz Surfing Museum: Location

 Located in the Mark Abbott Memorial Lighthouse at Lighthouse Point on West Cliff Drive, the Santa Cruz Surfing Museum opened its doors in June 1986 as the first surfing museum in the world.

-The lighthouse was built in 1967 as a memorial to surfer Mark Abott, who died while surfing at the nearby Pleasure Point surf break.
+The lighthouse was built in 1967 as a memorial to surfer Mark Abbott, who died while surfing at the nearby Pleasure Point surf break.

 Overlooking the Steamer Lane surfing hotspot, this little museum features photographs, surfboards, and videos tracing over 100 years of surfing history in Santa Cruz.

 After funding cuts in 2009, the Santa Cruz Surfing Club Preservation Society and private donations kept the museum open.

 Exhibits

 The exhibits at the museum explore over 100 years of surfing in Santa Cruz.
 Introduced in 1885 by three Hawaiian princes who surfed the mouth of the San Lorenzo River on plank boards, surfing has permeated every facet of the Santa Cruz community.

 A plaque was dedicated to the princes: David Kawānanakoa, Edward Abnel Keliʻiahonui, and Jonah Kūhiō Kalanianaʻole (later a delegate to US Congress) in April 2010.

 Throughout its history, surf culture has reflected and responded to popular culture.
-Photographs chronicle the evolution of surfing culture in Santa Cruz from idyllic summers spent at the beach in the 1930s and 1940s, through the hipster beach party 1950s, the surf rock 1960s, the “soul surfing” 1970s, the neon 1980s, and the rebirth of classic long-board riding in the 1990s.
+Photographs chronicle the evolution of surfing culture in Santa Cruz from idyllic summers spent at the beach in the 1930s and 1940s, through the hipster beach party 1950s, the surf rock 1960s, the "soul surfing" 1970s, the neon 1980s, and the rebirth of classic long-board riding in the 1990s.

 Examples of surfboards from each era are on display, from the huge hollow paddle boards and redwood planks made and ridden in the 1930s and 1940s to examples of early foam and fiberglass boards, and speedy short boards used to create radical new surf moves beginning in the 1970s.

 Santa Cruz Light

 The museum contains the current Santa Cruz Light, marking Point Santa Cruz on the west side of Santa Cruz Anchorage.

 The original lighthouse was one of a number of California coastal lights allocated funding by Congress in 1850, only 19 days after statehood.
 Because of disputes over ownership of the land, construction did not proceed until 1868.
-The original light was a two-story wooden structure, with a lantern housing a fifth-order fresnel lens.
+The original light was a two-story wooden structure, with a lantern housing a fifth-order Fresnel lens.
 Erosion of Point Santa Cruz required the lighthouse to be moved back 300 ft in 1879.